Condoms are the only type of contraception that can both prevent pregnancy and protect against sexually transmitted infections (STIs).

 - If there's a teat on the end of the condom, use your thumb and forefinger to squeeze the air out of it.

 - Gently roll the condom down to the base of the penis.

-- If the condom won't roll down, you're probably holding it the wrong way round – if this happens, throw the condom away because it may have sperm on it, and try again with a new one.
+- If the condom won't roll down, you may be holding it the wrong way round.
+If this happens, it may have sperm on it, so throw it away and try again with a new one.

-- After sex, withdraw the penis while it's still erect – hold the condom onto the base of the penis while you do this.
+- After sex, withdraw the penis while it's still erect – hold the condom on at the base of the penis while you do this.